Police hoping to install more surveillance cameras in Abbeville

 The good thing about the surveillance cameras is it’s ability to catch different angles.

-Chief Spearman says the cameras installed were being tested to see how effective they are with helping solve crime.
+Chief Spearman says the cameras installed were being tested to see how effective they are with helping solve crimes.

 He says the police department now has a contract with Crime Fighters of Louisiana.